geolessel/react-phoenix/README.md

 # ReactPhoenix

-Functions to make rendering React components easy in Phoenix.
+Functions to make rendering React.js components easy in Phoenix.

 Combined with the javascript also included in this package, rendering React components in your Phoenix views is now much easier.
 The module was built